 Trying to keep up with the latest trends in social media can be a difficult, but vital part of your job as a real estate agent.
 Recently, Facebook announced some changes for how their content would be prioritized and shared, favoring the content and building engagement in groups.

-Facebook Groups can be fun, but you have to get members in the group and get the content rolling in. y Now is the time to tackle Facebook Groups and being to incorporate them into your strategy as a real estate agent.
+Facebook Groups can be fun, but you have to get members in the group and get the content rolling in.
+Now is the time to tackle Facebook Groups and begin to incorporate them into your strategy as a real estate agent.